Skip to main content

 Dashboard components

 • Filter by clusters: A drop-down that allows you to choose the required cluster.
 By default, the dashboard displays the backup and restore data with separate tabs for all the clusters.
 To view dashboard data (protected applications, total backup data, latest alerts, and activity timeline) of a specific cluster, you need to choose the required cluster from this drop-down.
+This drop-down list the first 200 application clusters added to PXB.
+You can also quickly search the required cluster with its name.

 • Protected: the number of applications that are currently backed up and hence protected